ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonreferencemap.md

 ## IJsonReferenceMap interface

-Interface for a simple map that returns named  values with templating, conditional logic, and external reference lookups applied using an optionally supplied context.
+Interface for a simple map that returns named `JsonValue` values with templating, conditional logic, and external reference lookups applied using an optionally supplied context.

 **Signature:**